Publications

 Contributors to this volume include: Pascal Perrineau, Jim Shields, Nick Hewlett, Christophe Prochasson, Yann Scioldo-Zürcher, Daniel A. Gordon, Isabel Hollis, Patricia M. E. Lorcin, Michael C. Behrent, Iain Stewart, Camille Robcis, Sophie Guérard de Latour and Sudhir Hazareesingh.

 You can visit the website for the book or get online access to the e-book via Bloomsbury Collections.
-You can also buy the book at Amazon (UK), Amazon (USA) and Amazon (France).

 Cover image for 'France and Britain in Two World Wars'Britain and France in Two World Wars: Truth, Myth and Memory (Bloomsbury Academic, 2013) (co-edited with Robert Tombs)